Makiyu-py/reddit-discord-webhook/README.md

 ### Environments

-Replace the `.env.example` file name to `.env` then replace all variable values to your own.
+Replace the `example.env` file name to `.env` then replace all variable values to your own.

 ### Running on